SherryBlueHe/infsci2415_assignment1/report.md

 To display a group of time-series data, we have several of choices: index charts, stacked charts, small multiples, horizon graphs, etc. In D1 dataset, "Total" is the total number of people participant the survey and it changes over time.
 Since we have different bases for every year, the absolute values are not very useful to show the poverty by race change along time, so we decided to use percentage numbers in visualization.
 However, our race identifications contain overlaps, stacked charts may not suitable here since the total percentage will be over 100.
 Therefore, we decide to use multiple line plot to display the poverty percentage of every race changing along time.

+Screenshots:

+Please reference p1.html for the source code.

 ##### Visualization II: Three bar charts corresponding to poverty of the states in 1995, 2005, and 2015

 This task asks us to create three bar charts.
 Since in the dataset we have "Total" number of surveyed people, "Number" of poverty, which is a part of total number, it is naturally to use stacked bar chart to display this relationship: every bar should represent a state, for each bar the larger scale should be the total number, and the smaller scale is the poverty number.

-The disadvantage of this display is that we will lose percentage information, which is actually more important to display the changes of poverty.
-To improve the stacked bar chart display, we added a tip hover using d3, so that when the mouse move to the bar, the absolute number and percentage can be displayed in a small floating window.
+The disadvantage of this display is that we will lose percentage information.
+To improve the stacked bar chart display, we added a mouse hover section, so that when the mouse move to the bar, the absolute numbers and percentage can be displayed in a small floating window.
 To get a better comparison, we also adjust the y axis in all three bar charts to be on the same scale.

 Screenshots: